knnyshn/BUILT-DIFFERENT/README.md

 - **Wireframes**: https://excalidraw.com/#json=sdUmiuW47zlCgPLSkocVu,703IF-wnRtroZKT4HjZt8w

-- **MVP**: Have this site randomize a champion with optimal itemization and setup for highest percentage to win.
-Include buttons where you can reroll said champion and sound linked to buttons (Tyler 1 screaming etc).
+- **MVP**: Have this site randomize a Marksman champion with a set item list.
+Include buttons where you can reroll said champion.

-- **Post-MVP**: Include a role / champion filter.
+- **Post-MVP**: Include a role / champion filter / hover over item for name / Tyler1 screaming button.

 - **Goals**: Do the JS portion by Friday.
 Finish HTML and CSS by the weekend.